 - Preheat oven to 325F and grease an 8x8 square baking pan.

-- In a medium bowl, whisk together almond flour, chopped pecans, erythritol and salt.
+In a medium bowl, whisk together almond flour, chopped pecans, Swerve and salt.

 - In a large bowl, beat butter, eggs and 2 tbsp caramel sauce until smooth.
 Beat in almond flour mixture until just combined.
 Stir in chopped chocolate.